-We’ve enjoyed a truly remarkable Spring, with cool temperatures and lots of wildflowers on the trails.
+We’ve enjoyed a truly remarkable Spring, with drizzling rain and cool temperatures and lots of wildflowers on the trails.

 Summers often begin with May Gray and June Gloom, but afterwards they are usually hot, dry, and dusty.
 The horses may be a little lazy.
 HFF is lucky to be on a mountain with cool breezes directly from the ocean, which keeps our temperatures bearable.

-Also, it looks like the fire season is here.
-The "West Fire" in Alpine on July 6 burned 400 acres and 18 structures.
-We were ready to evacuate if the order came.
+Also, fire season is almost here.
 We will be updating our emergency call list and sending it out ASAP.

 Hot weather means thinking about clothes, for both you and your horse.
 For riders, lightweight breathable clothing is recommended, and protection from the sun is a MUST.
 For horses, fly masks and other protection will make them a lot happier.

 During hot spells, the horses will need to drink more, and we need to make sure they do.
 Clean fresh water and salt blocks will help.
 Our white plastic paddle-type waterers insure that a thirsty horse gets plenty of cool, fresh, clean water from the underground system.
 Check and clean waterers daily.
 Some horses may need water buckets too, but remember that buckets need regular cleaning, or the water in them will be warm, stale, dirty, and full of mosquito larvae.
 The threat of West Nile Virus is real!